Rufus For Real

 Storage & Reheating

-• Store leftovers in an airtight container — refrigerate for up to 3–4 days; the flavors actually get even richer.
+• Store in an airtight container: Refrigerate leftovers for up to 3–4 days.

 You Asked, I Answered